Suzy Davies AM

 Assembly Member for South Wales West.

-Shadow Cabinet Secretary for Education and Welsh Language.
+Shadow Minister for Education and Welsh Language.
 The Leader's Diversity Champion.

 Suzy was first elected in 2011 and was returned as one of four regional AMs for South Wales West in 2016.